tzwel/renu/README.md

 => Renamed secondexample.txt => some textfile (1).txt
 ```

-If an extension is provided, it overwrites the original extension of the file.
+If an extension is provided, it overwrites the original extension of the file
 ```
 renu --input "textfile.txt" --rename "azip.zip"